hotei/mdserver/README-mdserver.md

 License
 -------
-The 'program' go package/program is distributed under the Simplified BSD License:
+The 'mdserver' go package/program is distributed under the Simplified BSD License:

-> Copyright (c) 2014 David Rook.
+> Copyright (c) 2014-2015 David Rook.
 All rights reserved.
 >
 > Redistribution and use in source and binary forms, with or without modification, are
 > permitted provided that the following conditions are met: